 Head to Dunfanaghy Stables on Donegal’s rugged coastline run by Helen and Niamh McDaid.
 Helen and her staff are proud to show you this breathtaking part of Ireland in the best way possible - on horseback.
-On the beautiful beaches of the Atlantic coast, you can ride for miles without interruption.
+On the beautiful beaches of the Atlantic coast, you can ride for miles on a horse riding lesson without interruption.

 There are horses to suit people of all horse riding abilities from small Shetland ponies for the tiny tots to Connemara ponies, quiet cobs and Irish hunters for experienced riders, all of which are sure-footed when crossing the mountain paths and golden beaches.

 Take a trek across miles of sandy beaches, moorlands and the Island View Stable’s private land in Sligo.
 Overlooking the Atlantic Ocean and Donegal Bay, 50 horses and ponies enjoy living in the fields between Benbulben and the sea.
 Enjoy a fresh canter, a leisurely stroll or even a splash in the sea with these amazing creatures.

 Near Croagh Patrick and the beautiful Clew Bay in County Mayo is where you’ll find Go Trekking.
 Just a short walk from Westport Quay, this trekking company specialises in beach excursions on Murrisk and Beartra, as well as woodland and mountain trips, which last up to four hours.

 Their horses are well-trained with pleasant temperaments and enjoy the gallops as much as the riders do.

 Originally established by Donie O'Sullivan in the late 1960s, today Killarney Riding Stables remains a family affair and is run by Donie, his wife Noreen and their son and daughters.